Jakob-Bach/Constrained-Subgroup-Discovery/csd_package/README.md

 - heuristic search: `BeamSearchSubgroupDiscoverer`, `BestIntervalSubgroupDiscoverer`, `PRIMSubgroupDiscoverer`
 - baselines (simple heuristics): `MORSSubgroupDiscoverer`, `RandomSubgroupDiscoverer`

+All methods expect datasets with numeric feature values (as `pd.DataFrame`) and a binary prediction target (as `pd.Series`).
 The heuristics are from literature or adaptations from other packages, while we conceived the solver-based methods and baselines.
-All subgroup-discovery methods can discover subgroups (who would have guessed?), while some of them can also find alternative subgroup descriptions.
+All subgroup-discovery methods can discover subgroups (who would have guessed?), optionally using a limited number of features in the subgroup description (a feature-cardinality constraint), while some of them can also find alternative subgroup descriptions.

-Further, we provide four evaluation metrics for binary (`bool` or `int`) subgroup-membership vectors of data objects:
+Further, we provide four evaluation metrics for binary (`bool` or `int`) subgroup-membership vectors:

 - `wracc()`: Weighted Relative Accuracy
 - `nwracc()`: Weighted Relative Accuracy normalized to `[-1, 1]`